thechashi/experimentSRPatch/README.md

 # Experiment on SR model
-Experiment effectivity of different patch dimension and batch size in a SR model (EDSR model).
+Experiment effectivity of different patch dimension and batch size in a SR model (EDSR model)

 # Table of Contents